agregson/fitzlab/protocol_bacterial_mv.md

 # Protocol Notes:
 -   Grow pseudomonas from frozen stock to provide supernatant for membrane vesicles
 -   Purpose is to isolate the bacterial membrane vesicles using ultracentrifugation
+-   This protocol is suitable for serum, BALF, and most other biological fluids.
+-   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.
+-   Must refrigerate SW 41 Ti rotor buckets at 4 degrees C prior to running.

 # Materials: